Almost every homeowner qualifies to appeal. Eligibility is not the hurdle. The filing window and whether you have a case are. Here is what counts.

 What does "having a case" mean?

-Being eligible does not mean likely to win.
+Eligibility is broader than people think.
 A case exists when your assessed value is higher than what comparable homes sold for, when the assessor has facts wrong about your home, or when condition issues drag your market value down.
-Without at least one of those three, an appeal is usually not worth filing.
+Most homeowners can find at least one of those three angles once they look closely, which is why a free two-minute review is almost always worth running before assuming there is no case.
+FairAppeal handles that review at no cost, and the Fair Appeal review is free.